Humanities and Social Sciences

 In the Middle Years (Years 6 – 9): Through an inquiry process, students in Years 6 - 9 study a range of Historical, Geographical and Civics topics that enable them to become active participants in today’s society.
 These young people are our future politicians, scientists, farmers and military; therefore, it is essential they learn from our historical origins and lead Australia into the future.
 The Humanities Learning Area is enriched through the use of assessment designed to allow students to explore and investigate topics to their full extent and caters to student diversity and interest levels, providing many opportunities for students to demonstrate their knowledge and understanding of the content as well as their skill development.

 Year 6 delve into the formation of Australia as a Federated Nation and citizenship equity issues.
 They discover where Australia is in relationship to Asian countries and the global and local agencies that assist during natural disasters.
 Whereas Year 7 engage in studies of the formation and destruction of Ancient Societies through an archaeological context.
 They discover the areas of concern with world water resources and analyse the liveability of their local area.
-Year 8 learn about how the significant people and events of Medieval Europe and Polynesian communities impact of society today.
+Year 8 learn about how the significant people and events of Medieval Europe and Polynesian communities impact society today.
 They discover the world of urban vs rural development and virtually tour Uluru as they discover the human interactions on natural formations of Australasia.
 Year 9 analyse how we are connected globally, the world biomes and our ability to feed our future world.
 They also conduct studies into the Industrial Revolution, Qing Dynasty and World War 1 and how these events have influenced Australia and the World.

-Students participate a number of enrichment activities:
+Students participate in a number of enrichment activities:

 - Year 6 - Federation Day.